This site requires JavaScript to be enabled

 2. Scope

-The scope of this policy covers the entirety of FRA’s activities that are considered CUI-generating, and information held by FRA that is CUI.
+The scope of this policy covers the entirety of Fermi Forward’s activities that are considered CUI-generating, and information held by Fermi Forward that is CUI.

 3. Applicability

-This Policy applies to Fermi Research Alliance, LLC and all its employees, affiliates, and users.
+This policy applies to Fermi Forward Discovery Group, LLC and all its employees, affiliates, and users.

 4. Effective Date and Date Reviewed/Updated

-This Policy went into effect on July 31, 2023 and was last reviewed November 8, 2024.
+This policy went into effect on July 31, 2023.
 This policy replaces the Policy on Official Use Only Documents.

 5. Policy